freemanbach/itec325_fall2022/README.md

 # itec325_fall2022
-a grade portion to check in your  PHP code for the 5%.
+An overall grade portion on github on PHP code for 5% semester Grade.

+-- Submit everything by: October 28th 2022

 Requirements: